mtlynch/mtlynch.io/_pages/hiring-content-writers/3-screening-writers.md

 >
 >Don’t overdo it either!
 Many people start working out and push themselves past their limits and injure themselves.
 Make sure to know your limits and always stay hydrated.

-When you're hiring, avoid "fluff factories" &mdash; writers who only produce fluff.
+When hiring, avoid "fluff factories" &mdash; writers who produce only fluff.
 Signs of a fluff factory include:

 * Desperate grabs at the reader's attention
   * Hyperbole